Reclaim Your Time: Top Working From Home Tips

 As with your work schedule, remember to focus on purposefully relaxing when choosing after-work activities instead of trying to meet some undefined standard for constant personal productivity.
 For example, putting pressure on yourself to learn a whole new language on top of everything else you have going on might send you further down a spiral of decision fatigue and burnout.
 No matter where the mental load comes from, taking on too much can shortchange both your personal and professional goals.

 So binge-watch TV shows, if that’ll help you unwind.
 Run through your neighborhood instead of on the treadmill at the gym.
-Or if learning Mandarin Chinese is a fun and fulfilling challenge, go ahead.
+Or if learning a new language is a fun and fulfilling challenge, go ahead.
 Discover what works to clear your mind, recharge your batteries, and disconnect from work—then make time for it.